 Women say ‘kha’ and men say ‘khap’ at the end of greetings, phrases, and sentences.
 You can think of them as polite words, used to show respect.

 Since there is no English equivalent to kha and khap, it took us a while to understand their usage.
-In the beginning both Mona and I only used kha.
-I used to wonder why Thais seem amused at my ‘kha’, while being impressed with Mona’s ‘kha’.
+In the beginning, both Mona and I only used kha.
+I used to wonder why people seem amused at my ‘kha’, and impressed with Mona’s ‘kha’.

 (Not only is it wrong for men to use kha, it is also a Thai way of implying that a man is gay.)

-(While searching for Thai greetings and words you might see/read ‘khrap’ instead of ‘khap’ (for men) – extra ‘R’, and ‘Ka’ in place of ‘kha’ – without the ‘H’ – for women.
+(If you google Thailand greetings and phrases, you might see ‘khrap’ instead of ‘khap’, and ‘Ka’ in place of ‘kha’.
 They mean the same thing.
-We feel that khap and kha sound more accurate.)
+We feel that khap and kha sound more accurate).

-Thank you to all the people who volunteered in our video so that we hear the correct Thai pronunciation of the respective Thailand words and greetings.
+Thank you to all the people who volunteered in our video so that we hear the correct pronunciation of the respective Thai greeting and word.